rubyonjets/jets/docs/_docs/env-files.md

 title: Env Files
 ---

 Jets can load environment variables from `.env` files.
 There can be few different dotenv files that get loaded and combined.
-An example best explains now the dotenv files work.
+An example best explains how dotenv files work.

 Say you have a Jets project that has the following dotenv files: